 2.Open the PoC.html (it is auto-submit).

-3.Here test profile banner will be reset after the PoC.html file opened.
+2 will be disabled after the PoC.html file opened.

 This PoC can perform attack without that users noticed and Also PoC can send multiple request at same time that means attacker can Bruteforce all possible actions ( with using multiple Iframe )